Harnett Health Visitation Policy

 - Pediatric patients: Parents/legal guardians may visit at any time.
 Only parents/legal guardians may add visitors to the list for pediatric patients.

-- Patients who need a healthcare decision maker or require communication assistance may have one Care Companion with them at all times.
+- Patients who need a healthcare decision maker or require communication assistance may always have one Care Companion with them.
 The Care Companion may be changed during visiting hours.

 - End of Life patients may have up to four visitors at a time present at bedside.
 These visitors may be changed out during the End-of-Life visit.
 In certain circumstances, the nursing supervisor may allow for compassionate exceptions to this rule for End-of-Life patients.

-Even in the above situations, visitors with symptoms of a fever or respiratory illness symptoms, including cough or shortness of breath, should remain home.
+Even in the above situations, we kindly request visitors with symptoms of a fever or respiratory illness symptoms, including cough or shortness of breath, remain home.
+This precautionary measure is crucial to maintaining the health and well-being of our patients, visitors, and staff.